otrv4/otrv4/otrv4.md

     The new ECDH public key created by the sender in this process will be the 'Public ECDH Key' for the message.
 If a new public DH key is created in this process, it will be the 'Public DH Key' for the message.
-If it is not created, then it will be empty.
+If it is not created (meaning it is only a KDF of the previoud one), then it will be empty.
   * Calculate the shared secret `K = KDF_2(K_ecdh || brace_key)`.
   * Derive new set of keys:
     `root_key[i], chain_key_s[i][j] = derive_ratchet_keys(sending,